tensorflow/tensorboard/docs/fairness-indicators.md

 Run TensorBoard:

-Note: For this demo, please run TensorBoard from the same directory where you have downloaded the evaluation results.
+Note: For this demo, please run TensorBoard from the same directory containing all the downloaded files.

 `tensorboard --logdir=<logdir>`